 Air Force Recruiting Service, headquartered at Joint Base San Antonio-Randolph, Texas, is a key component of Air Education and Training Command.

-The mission of Air Force Recruiting Service is to inspire, engage and recruit the next generation of Airmen.
+The mission of Air Force Recruiting Service is to inspire, engage and recruit the next generation of Airmen and Space Professionals.

 Air Force Recruiting Service recruits quality men and women from a cross-section of America, responsive to the ever-changing needs of the Air Force.
 The accession of a steady flow of new recruits is essential to maintain a force with the proper distribution of skills.
 The Air Force recruits the best candidates possible, and then provides them with tough, highly technical training that gives them the right skills to replenish the combat capability of America's Air Force.